clojure-quant/ham-scripted/README.md

 # Ham Scripted - High Perf JS Primitives

+NOTE: this fork exists only to produce a clojars artefact of ham-scripted.

 ## Progress so far

 Simple tests are at the bottom of the file.